 The green paddy fields at Laman Padi Rice Garden & Museum.
 Source: backpackies.wordpress.com

 Laman Padi Rice Garden is one of the few places in Malaysia where you can learn the history and cultivation of rice, the staple food of local Malaysians.
-This is also the place to go, especially when you are tired of brick and mortar shopping stores and wish to be closer to nature and all things green.
+This is also the place to go of Malaysia , especially when you are tired of brick and mortar shopping stores and wish to go one step closer to nature and all things green.

 Laman Padi comprises of rice gardens and paddy fields, a rice museum gallery, herbal garden, restaurants and spas.
-You could arrange for a tour guide to bring you around and explain rice cultivation and different types of herbs, or walk on your own for a relaxing, nature-inspired getaway.
+You could arrange for a tour guide to bring you around and explain rice cultivation and different types of herbs, or walk on your own for a relaxing, nature-inspired getaway of Malaysia.

 15.Relax in Air Hangat Village Hot Springs